About the Core

 In 1994, Mayo Clinic started its Biomedical Mass Spectrometry Laboratory to analyze stable-isotope-labeled samples generated from metabolic studies performed in the General Clinical Research Center (GCRC).

 The GCRC was transformed to facilitate the translation of basic discoveries into clinical practice to improve human health with funding from the Mayo Clinic Center for Translational Science Activities (CTSA).
-Additionally, the Biomedical Mass Spectrometry Laboratory was transformed into the Metabolomics Core, to complement the Bioinformatics Core, Proteomics Core and Molecular Biology Core, based on an assessment of need by Mayo Clinic surveying investigators.
+Additionally, the Biomedical Mass Spectrometry Laboratory was transformed into the Metabolomics Core, to complement the Bioinformatics Core, Proteomics Core and Genome Analysis Core, based on an assessment of need by Mayo Clinic surveying investigators.

 In 2009, the Metabolomics Core was awarded an American Recovery and Reinvestment Act (ARRA) grant (UL1RR024150-04S2, Development of Novel Metabolomics Methodologies) to develop and to establish qualitative and quantitative metabolite measurements.